 For SBS, turnover reporting leveraged the PowerBI Headcount Reporting Tool, which was specifically used to exclude exits related to the carve-out process.
 These departures were classified as "Company Transfer" within the HRIS system (MyHR Portal) and required manual adjustments to ensure accurate representation in the final reporting.

-The reported data reflects the year-end 2024 workforce status, capturing the transition of SBS into the 74Software Group to facilitate its integration into 74Software.
-During the reporting period, 238 employees departed from SBS and Axway, resulting in an overall employee turnover rate of 9.18%.
-These workforce fluctuations reflect the broader transformation efforts undertaken to align the organisation with its new strategic
+The reported data reflects the year-end 2024 workforce status, capturing the transition of SBS into the 74Software Group

 74Software recognises the challenges of workforce reporting during periods of organisational transition.
-Looking ahead, the company remains committed to enhancing data integration between Axway and SBS to establish consistent, transparent, and streamlined reporting practices framework.
+Looking ahead, the company remains committed to enhancing data integration between Axway and SBS to establish consistent, transparent, and streamlined reporting practices